This Is Lone Justice: The Vaught Tapes, 1983

 Nine of these twelve tracks are previously unissued, and include originals (including “Soap, Soup And Salvation”, which would appear on their Geffen debut two years later) to the covers they made their own in concert (Johnny Cash and June Carter Cash’s “Jackson” and “Nothing Can Stop My Loving You,” written by George Jones and Roger Miller.)

-Available on CD and LP (with the first pressing on translucent red vinyl), in addition to Morris’ liners, the package contains an essay from the band’s Ryan Hedgecock, as well as a remembrance of David Vaught from Marvin Etzioni and a loving endorsement from Dolly Parton.
+Available on CD and LP, in addition to Morris’ liners, the package contains an essay from the band’s Ryan Hedgecock, as well as a remembrance of David Vaught from Marvin Etzioni and a loving endorsement from Dolly Parton.
 With unseen photos and memorabilia, this collection is what Lone Justice fans have been waiting for.
 This Is Lone Justice: The Vaught Tapes, 1983 takes us back to a time when music had an energy that was hard to contain.
 Thanks to that studio in Van Nuys, CA, and this release, Justice has been served!

 Nothing Can Stop Me Loving You Jackson Soap, Soup And Salvation The Grapes Of Wrath Dustbowl Depression Time Rattlesnake Mama* Vigilante Working Man’s Blues* Cactus Rose When Love Comes Home To Stay Cotton Belt This World Is Not My Home*